piazza-energy/curated-resource-list/business.md

 - [Kleiner Perkins Caufield & Byers](http://www.kleinerperkins.com/) is regarded as one of the prominent VC in cleanTech, albeit going through some troubles, according to [Reuters](https://www.reuters.com/article/us-kleiner-doerr-venture/insight-how-cleantech-tarnished-kleiner-and-vc-star-john-doerr-idUSBRE90F0AD20130116)
 - National grid announced 250M fund [link](https://news.crunchbase.com/news/utility-national-grid-launches-venture-arm-powered-by-250m-fund/)
 - [EIT InnoEnergy investment fund](https://investmentround.innoenergy.com/) open fund (no deadline) by [InnoEnergy](http://www.innoenergy.com/about-innoenergy/) for sustainable energy across Europe supported by the European Institute of Innovation and Technology.
+- [BP Ventures](https://www.bp.com/en/global/bp-ventures/about.html) setup in 2009 to identify and invest in private, high growth, game-changing technology companies, accelerating innovation across the entire energy spectrum
+- [national grid partners](https://ngpartners.com/portfolio/) is the utility industry’s first Silicon Valley-based VC & innovation firm.
+NGP invests in the potential of energy with a provocative vision to define a smarter and more renewable energy future.
+- [Energy Impact partners](https://www.energyimpactpartners.com/investments/equity/) invest in companies shaping the energy landscape of the future
+- [Shell Ventures](https://www.shell.com/energy-and-innovation/new-energies/shell-ventures.html) targets startups and Small & Medium Enterprises (SMEs) from their early stages to their scale and growth phases.
+It makes minority investments that help to develop new technologies or disruptive business models in areas of strategic interest to Shell’s businesses.
+- [Clean Energy Venture Group](https://cevg.com/) is an investment group with offices in Boston and New York which provides seed capital and management expertise to early stage clean energy companies.
+[In the news](https://news.crunchbase.com/news/bostons-clean-energy-ventures-raises-110m-for-its-first-fund/) Boston’s Clean Energy Ventures (CEV) has closed its first fund for $110 million.

 ## Accelerators